intjelic/python-sfml/doc/sphinx/source/tutorials.rst

 Events
 ------
-The way you handle events in pySFML2 is far different from how you do it in SFML2 or even from how you do it in the official binding.
+The way you handle events in pySFML2 is very different from how you do it in SFML2 or even from how you do it in the official binding.

 Here, instead of having a property type, you must check it with the